Sonar-Demos/cpp-demo/README.md

   `sonar.organization` to use your orgnization name (your GitHub username).
 * Commit, push, and merge the branch into `main` (careful: select yor fork as the target)
 * After a couple of minutes, you should be able to see the analysis results on SonarCloud

+Note that the total number of issues has reduced, because CI-based analysis analyses only the code and configuration that you compile.
+If a file is never compiled, it will not be analyzed, unlike with automatic analysis.

+TODO: highlight an appearing issue and explain why

+TODO: show coverage and explain why it has appeared

 ## ⚡ SonarLint: Fix issues before they exist